Malynda Hale

 We'll wait a couple years and they'll both really like it.

-But it's been really fun, especially like seeing like, you know, going to like Ethiopian food and seeing how you sit at the table and like different utensils and, you know, going to Japanese restaurants and we're not leaving here until you know how to use chopsticks.
+But it's been really fun, especially like seeing, like, you know, going to like Ethiopian food and seeing how you sit at the table and like different utensils and, you know, going to Japanese restaurants.

 She gets to use the cheater things, but

-to be open to other cultures.
+to get them to you know to be open to other cultures

-What's your website again?
+what's your website again

-So my website is melindahale.com and you can also follow me at melindahale on Instagram and threads.
+So my website is melindahale.com.
+And you can also follow me at Melindahale on Instagram and threads.

 And my substack is melindahale.substack.com.

+Okay, everybody go look those up.
 Thank you so much, Melinda.

-answer my what I thought was an embarrassing dumb question on the internet.
+I really appreciate you taking the time to answer my, what I thought was an embarrassing, dumb question on the internet.
+Not at all.

 Is everything racist?